|Chicken Care Summary

 site www.browneggblueegg.com such as Wheat or Oat treats...

-er is when mites might become a problem.
-Dust lightly with garden dust
+when mites might become a problem.
+Dust lightly with garden dust with

-with Permethrins and again in 10 days to break the cycle making sure n
+Permethrins and again in 10 days to break the cycle making sure not to

-ot to get it in their eyes.
+get it in their eyes.
 Dust the coop sand.
-A once a month prevent
+A once a month preventative

 Also Countryside Natural has a DE w/pyrethrins dust.
 You don’t want to